Formula One coverage on ITV: 1997–2008

 ITV were not able to show the qualifying for the 1999 French Grand Prix due to a dispute with Formula One Management.
 FOM President Bernie Ecclestone asked ITV if they wanted live coverage with the broadcaster refusing stating they would show coverage at a later time.
 Ecclestone apologised in the Sunday Express and the race coverage was unaffected.

 In a one-off move for the return of the United States Grand Prix in 2000, ITV moved the coverage over to ITV2 as the schedule of the main channel could not occupy the coverage of the race.
 The 2001 United States Grand Prix was Murray Walker's last in the ITV commentary booth, having missed four other races that season.
-James Allen moved up from his former role as pitlane reporter to replace Walker in the commentary box with Brundle still commentating as usual with Ted Kravitz who had previusly served as research assistant inheriting Allen's old role.
+James Allen moved up from his former role as pitlane reporter to replace Walker in the commentary box with Brundle still commentating as usual with Ted Kravitz who had previously served as research assistant inheriting Allen's old role of pit lane reporter.

 In October 2002, the BBC had prepared pay £175 million to gain the rights off ITV when their contract was to expire at the end of 2004.
 In April 2004, ITV signed a six-year extension to their contract worth £150 million.
 In that same year, the coverage dropped its trackside studio and the presenters and analysts provided the coverage directly from within the paddock, allowing them to be at every race location for the first time – in previous years, for certain races, particularly for those held in Asia, the trackside studio was based in London, using satellite link-up to broadcast the race.
+Despite mostly covering races on sit from 2004 to 2008, ITV would revert to using a London Studio for the 2006 Japanese Grand Prix.
 With the advent of new anti-tobacco advertising laws in the United Kingdom that were placed in force on 31 July 2005, it was feared that Formula One coverage would be blacked out because with the showing of tobacco company logos on television, the broadcaster would face extra charges even in a country where tobacco sponsorship was permitted.
 ITV was the UK's live television broadcaster at the time of one of F1's most controversial races in the form of the farcical 2005 United States Grand Prix at which 7 of the 10 planned team entrants on Michelin tyres withdrew on the formation lap due to tyre safety concerns leaving just 3 teams using Bridgestone tyres (Minardi, Jordan and Ferrari (6 cars) to compete in the race, the broadcasting team received widespread praise for how they handled the unique and farcical situation as it unfolded.
 In September 2005, it was reported that ITV had secured Steve Rider's services and would replace Rosenthal from 2006 onwards to present coverage of Formula One.
 Rider made his debut broadcast covering ITV F1 coverage at the 2006 Bahrain Grand Prix.
 Jardine also left the ITV coverage at the end of the 2005 season, leaving Blundell as the sole expert analyst.